whyrusleeping/rmake/readme.md

 	rmake var CXX clang++

 ##Installation
 Installation is pretty simple with go get.
-First, make sure you have go installed and your gopath configured.
+First, make sure you have go installed via your package manager, or built from source, and your gopath configured.

+To configure your gopath, add the following to your .bashrc:

+	export GOPATH=$HOME/gopkg

+or your fish config:

+	set -x GOPATH $HOME/gopkg

 Then, simply:

 	go get github.com/whyrusleeping/rmake/rmake
 	go get github.com/whyrusleeping/rmake/rmakeserver